Faculty and Staff

 View Bio

 Mr. McGrady is originally from San Diego, California.
 He graduated magna cum laude from Hillsdale College in Michigan with a bachelor of arts in history in 2019.
-In the same year, he moved to Fruitland, Idaho and joined the faculty of Treasure Valley Classical Academy, INCA’s sister school, in its opening year.
+In the same year, he moved to Idaho and joined the founding faculty of Treasure Valley Classical Academy, Idaho Novus’ sister school, in Fruitland.
 Mr. McGrady was TVCA’s original sixth grade teacher.
 He served four years in this role, including two years as the faculty chair for fifth and sixth grade.
+During his final year at TVCA, Mr. McGrady served as the history and philosophy teacher for 9th and 10th grade, then the leading classes.

 Mr. McGrady is a husband and father to a growing family.
-He currently has two young children, and looks forward to sending them to Idaho Novus in years to come!
+He currently has three young children, the eldest of whom now attends Idaho Novus.

 Ms. Elizabeth Williams